Coventry station (GCRTA): History

 The Coventry Road shuttle service lasted only until March 12, 1923.
 When CIRR discontinued the subsidy and the service ended, there were numerous objections, and even a lawsuit by the City of Cleveland Heights.
 CIRR prevailed and formally petitioned the Ohio Public Utilities Commission to abandon the right-of-way on Coventry Road on June 17, 1925.
 The need for the station house at Coventry station ended, but the service station there continued for many years.
 After the station house's use as a service station ended, it was leased to a series of tenants for other uses.

 In 1980 and 1981, the Green and Blue Lines were completely renovated with new track, ballast, poles and wiring, and new stations were built along the line.
 The historic Coventry station house—its days as a gasoline service station long ended—was renovated with the addition of new exterior waiting spaces.
 The renovated line along Shaker Boulevard opened on October 11, 1980.
 For many years, Coventry was the sole remaining station to retain its yellow station name sign, once a fixture of all stations on the Shaker and Van Aken lines.
 However, the sign has since been removed.

 Station layout

-The station comprises two side platforms west of the intersection.
-There is a relatively large Tudor-style station house on the westbound platform.
+The station has two side platforms, both located west of Coventry Road.
+The westbound has a relatively large Tudor-style station house.
+The station does not have ramps to allow passengers with disabilities to access trains.